 Gone are the days where you are too malnourished, frustrated, and tired to engage at the dinner table.
 The absolute best part about going out to eat is who you’re going with.
 So don’t just sit back and be a bystander, jump in with both feet.
 Share your latest project or assignment that you’re super passionate about or ask someone else something you’ve been dying to know.
 The goal is to be so engaged in the conversation that you don’t even really notice when your food arrives.
 The bites are just little points between the awesome time you’re having talking and bonding.

-loan contract forms Bonus tip: Apply this strategy of distraction at home too.
+Bonus tip: Apply this strategy of distraction at home too.
 Be so busy thinking about X or speaking about Y that you don’t have the brain space to think about numbers or guilt.

 Step 4: Remember That Discomfort Is Normal